vztot/husenko-eco-bike-test-task/README.md

 ## For developer

 To run this project:
-* Open the project in your IDE (add it as maven project).
+* Open the project in your IDE (add it as maven project)
-* Add SDK 11 or above in project structure.
+* Add SDK 11 or above in project structure
-* Run Main class.
+* Run Main class

 ## Author